Stride-Labs/stride/pull_request_template.md

 Closes: #XXX

-## What is the purpose of the change
+## Context and purpose of the change

 <!-- Add a description of the overall background and high level changes that this PR introduces